aaron-armour-hihi-22/sudoku/README.md

 This is a single page web application which allows users to play sudoku.
 Who doesn't enjoy solving a sudoku every so often...

+The live version of the application is [here](https://aarons-sudoku.netlify.app/).

 It is somewhat of a work in progress.
 I plan to add extra functionality and features as time allows.

 ## Tech stack